Back to Home

 Connect your data sources

-Google Drive, SharePoint, Gmail, ERP exports.
-ForgeBench connects via secure OAuth and starts reading — documents, spreadsheets, emails, the works.
+Google Drive, Dropbox, Gmail, Slack, QuickBooks, Salesforce, Asana — ForgeBench connects 14 tools via secure OAuth and starts reading documents, spreadsheets, emails, and messages.

 2